uf-mil/mil/docs/software/getting_started.md

 ROS and our tools.
 Our tools are not setup to work on other operating systems, including other Linux distributions, macOS, and Windows.

-To use Ubuntu in MIL, you have three options:
+To use Ubuntu in MIL, you have two options:

 1. Use a **virtual machine**.
 A virtual machine uses your current operating system to virtually host another operating system (in this case, Ubuntu).
-This will likely cause your Ubuntu system to run slow (in some cases, it might be unusable) and may cause you to experience issues with certain programs.
+This could cause your Ubuntu environment to run slow (in some cases, it might be unusable) and may cause you to experience issues with certain programs.

 2. **Dual-boot your computer.** Dual booting will allocate a piece of your computer's